Recommended type of grass seed

 - Buy high-quality seed.
 Poor quality seed is low in viability and contains weed seeds or undesirable grass species.

 - Select a turfgrass species that is suited for the site conditions.
-Then refer to the University of Maryland Technical Update, TT 77 Turfgrass Cultivar Recommendations for Certified Sod and Professional Seed Mixtures in Maryland (PDF), for recommended cultivars.
+Then refer to the University of Maryland Technical Update, TT 77 Recommended Turfgrass Cultivars for Certified Sod and Seed Mixtures in Maryland (PDF), for recommended cultivars.

 - All grass seed for sale has a tag or label on the package listing basic information that indicates the seed quality.
 Read the information before purchasing the seed to help achieve satisfactory results.